 4.4.1 Summer Academic Programming

 The ASPSA provides academic programming for all summer incoming student-athletes during the summer prior to their first semester at Carolina.
-Students attend two days of weekend workshops and work with their academic counselor on pre-designated transition skills.
+Students attend one-two days of workshops and work with the ASPSA staff on pre-designated transition skills.
 Topics covered include effective college communication skills, strengths identification, exposure to campus resources, study skills and student-athlete well-being.
-Students also take the Focus 2 career and education assessment and attend a meeting to go over their results.
+Students also take the Focus 2 career and education assessments and attend a meeting to go over their results.

 4.5 UNC Summer Bridge

 UNC’s Summer Bridge is a six-week academic program available to all entering first-year students, including student-athletes.
 Summer Bridge aims to help students make the transition from high school to college.
-Summer Bridge typically enrolls incoming first-year students from small/rural high schools in North Carolina that may lack AP or other college preparatory courses.
-However, any student who has been admitted to UNC and plans to enroll in the fall semester may apply.
-Students in the program, offered during Summer Session II, take two courses and can earn up to 6.0 hours of credit.
+Summer Bridge accepts students who have been admitted to UNC and plan to enroll in the fall semester.
+This program is for NC residents only.
+Students in the program, offered during Summer Session II, take two or three courses and can earn up to 7.0 hours of credit.
+Tuition, fees, and housing for Summer Session II are covered by the program and students are provided with a stipend to assist with the cost of books and food.

 Course selections include: